jl1600/multiplayer-online-games/README.txt

     - This project use the Gson library from Google to read and write data in the JSON format.
-    - Gson can be installed through Intellij Maven by going through File -> Project Structure -> modules -> Dependencies -> '+' -> libraries -> From Maven
+    - Gson can be installed through Intellij by going through File -> Project Structure -> modules -> Dependencies -> '+' -> libraries -> From Maven
       and type in com.google.code.gson:gson:2.8.7